slseager78/dataviz/README.md

 Support files for _[Data Visualization: A Practical Introduction](http://socviz.co)_ and courses taught from it.
 This repo is an RStudio project and contains a series of R Markdown files organized in parallel to the book's chapters.
 The R Markdown files contain code to reproduce almost all the figures in the book, along with space for your own notes.
 A more general note-taking template can be found in the `template/` folder.

-With R and RStudio installed, students can use this repo via the `usethis` package.
-From the R console,
+With R and RStudio installed, as described in the first few pages of the book, students and readers can use this repo via the `usethis` package.

+From the R console, type:

-`> install.packages("usethis", repos = "http://cran.rstudio.com")`
+`install.packages("usethis", repos = "http://cran.rstudio.com")`

-Then:
+Then load the library:

 `library(usethis)`

+And download the contents of this repository with:

 `use_course("https://github.com/kjhealy/dataviz/archive/master.zip")`

-or
+or, with less typing:

 `use_course("goo.gl/jiPYYk")`

+Alternatively, scroll up the page and click the green `Clone or download` button, and choose "Download ZIP" to get a zip file of the material here.

+Once you have downloaded the repo, you can double-click the `dataviz.Rroj` file, and RStudio will launch a new session.
+You can then open `01_indtroduction.Rmd` and start following along with the text.

 ## About _[Data Visualization: A Practical Introduction](http://socviz.co)_